pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_0_pre-work.md

 ![alt text](/Data%20Lineage/images/containter_creation-4.png)

-Click "Add collaborators" then "Add user" button
+Click "Add collaborators" then "Add user" button.

 ![alt text](/Data%20Lineage/images/containter_creation-5.png)

-In the pop-up window select Role: Adming and start typing "lineage" on the line below until your user will appear on the screen
+In the pop-up window select Role: Adming and start typing "lineage" on the line below until your user will appear on the screen:

 ![alt text](/Data%20Lineage/images/containter_creation-6.png)

 Click "Add".
-You will now see 2 users in you catalog, both with Admin Role
+You will now see 2 users in you catalog, both with Admin Role.

 ![alt text](/Data%20Lineage/images/containter_creation-7.png)